mindis/snowplow.github.com/product/index.md

 weight: 1
 ---

-# What is SnowPlow?
+# What is Snowplow?

-SnowPlow is the most powerful, flexible, scalable web analytics platform in the world.
+Snowplow is the most powerful, flexible, scalable web analytics platform in the world.

 * Direct access to all your customer-level and event-level data
 * Data is structured in an easy-to-query format